You needn’t cure your own salmon for this salad recipe, nor do you have to grow your melon – though the former certainly helps.

 I feel obliged to add a caveat here: if you put together a barely ripe supermarket melon with some bog-standard smoked salmon slices, you’ll be disappointed.

-I can’t ever talk enough of the quality of the local, seasonal and artisanal and nowhere does it come to the fore more than in this concoction.
-Visit your farmers market and grope all the melons until you find a ripe fruit; or buy the most reduced in price supermarket one – it is bound to be the closest to ripe.
+I can’t ever talk enough of the importance of the local, seasonal and artisanal and nowhere does it come to the fore more than in this concoction.
+How to get a ripe melon?
+Visit your farmers market and grope all the melons until you find a ripe fruit.
+Alternatively, buy the most reduced in price supermarket one – it is bound to be the closest to ripe.

 Cure your own salmon